The Marine and General Mutual Life Assurance Society: First formal meeting and deed of settlement

-The First General Meeting
+The first general meeting

-The First General Meeting was held at the London Tavern and the second in the house of J.Hartley and Son, at 137 Leadenhall Street – the latter being the first address to be officially recorded as ‘the offices of the Society’.
+The first general meeting was held at the London Tavern and the second in the house of J. Hartley and Son, at 137 Leadenhall Street – the latter being the first address to be officially recorded as 'the offices of the Society'.

-The first prospectus was published in the Shipping Gazette and aroused widespread interest “offering advantages to the seafaring portion of the community, which no office has yet attempted.”
-The reaction was favourable and many shipping companies showed interest – P&O at once declared their intention to establish a superannuation scheme with the Society.
+The first prospectus was published in the Shipping Gazette and aroused widespread interest "offering advantages to the seafaring portion of the community, which no office has yet attempted."
+The reaction was favourable and many shipping companies showed interest – P&O at once declared their intention to establish a superannuation scheme with the society.
 The Royal Mail Steam Packet Company having initially declined the proposal, were soon to change their minds.
-Even with such interest the Marine and General Directors were convinced that they could offer still lower rates for marine life risks than those they had originally announced.
+Even with such interest the Marine and General directors were convinced that they could offer still lower rates for marine life risks than those they had originally announced.
 A closer study of the limited marine mortality data was undertaken as well as a review of the current practice of other Life Offices.
-In terms of the mortality data they concluded that mortality among seafarers was approximately 50 per cent higher than among comparably select ‘ordinary’ lives.
-In terms of the practice of other Life Offices, the Marine and General Directors found ample evidence that backed up the original claim that marine life assurance had been previously neglected.
+In terms of the mortality data they concluded that mortality among seafarers was approximately 50 per cent higher than among comparably select 'ordinary' lives.
+In terms of the practice of other life offices, the Marine and General directors found ample evidence that backed up the original claim that marine life assurance had been previously neglected.

-Royal Exchange, London for example had no such risks on their books, but were they to accept any they would require an extra premium of £2 per cent (1852) for European sea risk and considerably more for the Cape, Australia and the West Indies.
+The Royal Exchange, for example, had no such risks on their books, but were they to accept any they would require an extra premium of £2 per cent (1852) for European sea risk and considerably more for the Cape, Australia and the West Indies.
 The London Assurance Corporation had accepted only one such risk – the captain of a coasting steamer – and had charged 15s. per cent extra.

-Sea Risk Scale
+Sea risk scale

 With this data in mind the final decision was the following scale: